CZ-NIC/knot/doc/reference.rst

 reverse-generate
 ----------------

-This option triggers the automatic generation of reverse PTR records based on A/AAAA records in the specified zones.
+A list of zone names for which automatic generation of reverse PTR records based on A/AAAA records is enabled.
 The entire generated zone is automatically stored in the journal.

 The auto-generated reverse zone is re-generated whenever any of the specified zones is updated.
 This includes the situation when reverse generation had failed due to